selectstriker2/selectstriker2.github.io/adventures/Reclamation of the Gnarley.md

 APL 4-6

 ### Ruins of Tricaster
+The time has come to reclaim the ruined town of Tricaster from the Gnarley Forest.
+Scout ahead of the main resettlement force and make sure to secure the town before they arrive.
+APL 4-6

 ### Remnants of Blackthorn
 The players travel to Blackthorn to scout out the old ruins and see what dark force is operating from within.